nonlinearxwaves/qusoliton-1.0.0/README.md

 QuSoliton is an outcome of the European Project PhoQus (H2020 Program grant number 820392)

-Installation (to be implemented ...)
+Installation from repository (to be implemented ...)
 ------------------------------------

 ```bash